A grand number of people out there wondering what the best professional video editing software you can use.

-To put it as simply as possible, this allows the video editor to achieve a higher level of complexity when compared to other popular software.
+To put it as simple as possible, the video editor achieves a higher level of complexity than other popular software.

 Smoke’s real strength lies in editorial and finishing functions.
-While the professional video editing software that is free download doesn’t necessarily offer anything that its competitors don’t, this video editing software really comes out on top when it comes to 3D effects.
+While the professional video editing software that is free download doesn’t necessarily offer anything that its competitors don’t, this video editing software comes out on top when it comes to 3D effects.

 Price: $199.99 for a Year’s Subscription, or $24.99 Monthly</b >

 Cons: Steep learning curve and outdated interface.
 However, learning how to use Avid Media Composer will enable you to jump right into other video editing software with ease.

-While some complain about the fact that it’s hard to use and the interface looks very outdated, many people insist that this allows you to build a very strong foundation from which your video editing career can skyrocket.
+While some complain about the fact that it’s hard to use and the interface looks very outdated, many people insist that this allows you to build a solid foundation from which your video editing career can skyrocket.

 Pros: Highly customizable and streamlined interface, easy to use for people with past experience in Adobe products but no previous video editing experience, a large variety of tools such color matching and multi-camera rendering, and a fast rendering speed.

 Cons: New updates might have a couple of bugs, so you should be a bit patient before you update if you want to keep it on the safe side.
 Mac users also report that it runs a bit slow on their systems.

 If you’re looking to achieve a professional level of video editing with little to no previous experience, then look no further, as Adobe Premiere Pro CC might just be the perfect tool for you.
 With that being said, professional video editors should not shy away from this software.

 Pros: Support for 360-degree VR, HDR, multi-camera editing, fast rendering speed, a large variety of interesting tools, expansive library of plugins, and easy-to-use colour correction, grading, and adjustment tools.
 Final Cut Pro has also been designed and optimized for Mac operating systems.